Academics & Curriculum

 - IB MYP Year 1 Language and Literature

-IB MYP Year 1 Language and Literature is a course of study to introduce students to analysis for fictional and nonfictional literature, such as short stories, novels, plays, and articles/essays.
-Students also develop collaborative and self-management skills, as well as speaking and presentation skills, through class projects.
-Students learn to organize and write for different purposes, including analytical paragraphs and essays, persuasive letters, narratives, and descriptive and creative writing.
-Students develop vocabulary and language skills in connection with their reading and writing.
+IB MYP Year 1 Language and Literature is a course of study that involves students conceptually understanding and evaluating: characteristics, process, perspective, meaning, and impact of the written word in multiple forms.
+Students will actively construct meaning by building connections between their prior understanding and new information and experience they gain through inquiry.
+Through the structured implementation of scaffolded instruction, along with strategies for learning, students are able to provide in-depth analysis and supporting evidence for that analysis.
+Students will practice this analysis with fictional, nonfictional, and informational literature, such as short stories, novels, young adult independent reading, plays, poetry, and articles/essays.
+Students develop collaborative, self-management, and speaking and presentation skills, through class projects.
+Students learn to plan, organize, write and edit for different purposes, including analytical paragraphs and essays, persuasive letters, narratives, and descriptive and creative writing.
+Students develop vocabulary, grammar, and language skills in connection with their reading and writing.

 - IB MYP Year 2 Language and Literature

-IB MYP Year 2 Language and Literature is a course of study for students to continue to develop their abilities and to analyze all types of literary genres, such as short stories, poetry, plays, novels, and independent reading.
-Also, they learn to pick out literary devices in context and learn to make connections in our world.
-The students develop strategies for reading and writing concurrently by extracting information from the text and constructing meanings through written language in journal format, essay format and class discussions.
-They will develop their skills with decoding of vocabulary, and reading with fluency, while developing a higher level of vocabulary.
-Also, students will develop their writing skills by practicing different formats such as expository, narrative, persuasive, and creative writing.
-Students will continue to study vocabulary, grammar, and presentation skills.
+IB MYP Year 2 Language and Literature is a course of study for students to further develop their abilities in analyzing different types of literary genres, such as short stories, poetry, plays, novels, and informational texts.
+Students will pick out various literary devices in context, as well as make connections to our world.
+Students will develop strategies for reading and writing concurrently by extracting evidence from the text and providing analyses and interpretations through annotations, short responses, essays, and Socratic seminars.
+Students will practice writing different essay formats, such as analytical, persuasive, and creative writing.
+Overall, students will grow in their vocabulary, grammar, and presentation skills.

 The MYP Language Acquisition program is designed to foster students’ ability to use and produce the language.
-The program explores the language through thematic units with a statement of inquiry that guides the learning and combines vocabulary, grammar and culture.
+The program focuses on the four fluency areas (listening, speaking, reading, and writing), with an emphasis on communicating in the language.
+Students explore the language through thematic units with a statement of inquiry that guides the learning and combines vocabulary, grammar, and culture.
 The learning encourages in the student a respect for and understanding of other cultures and languages.
-Central to the CDS IB mission is to further in the students intercultural awareness and international-mindedness.
+International mindedness is central to the CDS IB mission furthering the students' intercultural awareness.

 - IB MYP Year 1 Spanish

 IB MYP Spanish Year 1 commences in 6th grade.
-The course is offered as the first year of Spanish 1, which completes in 8th grade.
 The main goal of the course is to provide students with a strong foundation of Spanish basics and to build a solid vocabulary.
-The course focuses on the four fluency areas (listening, speaking, reading, and writing), with an emphasis on communicating in the language.
-These skills are developed through a variety of MYP units among which include calendar, school, family, daily activities, time, weather, all about me, common expressions, and likes/dislikes.
-The course also explores the cultural diversity of the Spanish-speaking world.
+The fluency areas of listening, speaking, reading and writing are developed through a variety of MYP thematic units which include topics such as: calendar, school, family, daily activities, time, weather, all about me, common expressions, and likes/dislikes.
+The course also explores cultural diversity and makes connections to the Spanish-speaking world.

 - IB MYP Year 2 Spanish

 IB MYP Spanish Year 2 is a course that continues to build on the skills mastered in Year 1.
 More emphasis is placed on developing the four core skills of listening, speaking, reading, and writing.
-Students further develop their abilities and skills through a variety of MYP thematic units among which include clothing, the body, personal descriptions, the house, foods, and daily routines.
+Students further develop their abilities and skills through a variety of MYP thematic units among which include topics such as: clothing, the body, personal descriptions, the house, foods, and daily routines.
+The course further explores cultural diversity and makes connections to the Spanish-speaking world.

 - IB MYP Year 3 Spanish

-IB MYP Spanish Year 3 completes the Spanish 1 course.
-This course will allow students to continue to communicate in Spanish on a number of concrete topics by further developing the skills of speaking, listening, writing, and reading.
-Students will also continue to gain a deeper insight into their own culture and the cultural diversity of the Spanish-speaking countries through the teaching of skills in context.
-Among the variety of MYP thematic units covered in Year 3 include sports and leisure time, the city, and travel.
+IB MYP Spanish Year 3 further develops the skills of listening, speaking, reading, and writing by encouraging students to continue to communicate in Spanish on a number of concrete topics.
+Students will also gain a deeper insight into their own culture and the cultural diversity of the Spanish-speaking countries through the teaching of skills in context.
+MYP thematic units covered in Year 3 include sports and leisure time, the city, and travel.

 - IB MYP Year 1 French